Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Adaptive enrichment schemes for clinical trials with subgroup selection

 Here, we have specified that we will only test the hypothesis corresponding to the selected subgroup, since it has the highest chance of being significant.
-For alternative configurations testing all hypotheses, fixed sequence testing (\citet{westfall2001optimally}) or other alpha propagation methods can be applied.
+For alternative configurations testing all hypotheses, fixed sequence testing~\citep{westfall2001optimally} or other alpha propagation methods~\citep{tamhane2018gatekeeping} can be applied.

-As in~\citet{chiu2018design}, we define power as the conditional probability of rejecting \(H_{0,1}\) given that subgroup \(S_1\) is selected.
-Here, \(S_1\) can be arbitrarily interchanged for \(S_2\).
-This reflects the belief that a ``successful" trial is one where the benefitting subgroup is selected and also reports a positive trial outcome.
-Type 2 error rates are calculated as
+As in \citet{chiu2018design}, we define power as the conditional probability of rejecting $H_{0,1}$ given that subgroup $S_1$ is selected.
+Here, $S_1$ can be arbitrarily interchanged for $S_2$ or $F$.
+This reflects the belief that a ``successful" trial is one where the subgroup which benefits is selected and also reports a positive trial outcome.
+Following the same arguments as for Type 1 error, Type 2 error rates are calculated as